Committee of Union and Progress: From victory to defeat

-On 4 February 1917, Said Halim Pasha was finally outmaneuvered from his premiership, and Talât was appointed Grand Vizier, bringing the radical faction of the CUP directly to power, though Said Halim was always a puppet of the Central Committee.
+On 4 February 1917, Said Halim was finally outmaneuvered from his premiership, and Talât was appointed Grand Vizier, bringing the radical faction of the CUP directly to power, though Said Halim was always a puppet of the Central Committee.
 When it came to policy, the Union and Progress regime introduced many reforms which peaked in Talât Pasha's administration.
-Reforms in women's rights and matrimony law, secularization, and education were undertaken, that set the groundwork for the more extensive reforms of Mustafa Kemal Atatürk's regime.
+Reforms in women's rights and matrimony law and education were undertaken, that set the groundwork for the more extensive reforms of Mustafa Kemal Atatürk's regime.
 When it came to the military, though the withdrawal of Russia from the war and the Treaty of Brest-Litovsk, negotiated and signed by Talât Pasha, was not only a massive success for the CUP but also for the Ottoman-German alliance, it simply delayed conflict.
 The Ottoman Empire regained the Caucasian provinces (Batumi, Kars, Ardahan) lost in the war against Russia forty years ago, but nothing was guaranteed for the CUP's Turanist ambitions in the Caucasus and Central Asia.

 The Committee decided to take matters into their own hands.
 Enver Pasha established the Army of Islam to conquer Baku and its oil fields and potentially fulfill Pan-Turkist dreams in Central Asia.
 German officers were deliberately excluded from the army group, as the Ottomans were suspicious (correctly) of similar German intentions to occupy Baku.
 This tension reached a boiling point in the spring of 1918, in an incident where Ottoman and German forces clashed in the area.
 The Ottomans won the race to Baku when the Army of Islam arrived in September, but by then the Central Powers were losing on all fronts.
 Both countries capitulated to the Allied powers before relations could deteriorate any further.